Wildebeest Migration Safari - Calving Season - 5 days (December to March)

-Dinner and overnight in the heart of the Serengeti National Park according to the standard and the type of accommodation requested from our options.
+Dinner and overnight in the heart of the Ndutu Plains according to the standard and the type of accommodation requested from our options.

-After your day long exploration of Ndutu, you'll overnight in the region.
+After your day long exploration of Ndutu, you'll stay overnight in the region.

-DAY FOUR - SERENGETI NATIONAL PARK (NDUTU REGION) - NGORONGORO CONSERVATION AREA
+DAY FOUR - NDUTU REGION - NGORONGORO CONSERVATION AREA

 DAY FIVE - NGORONGORO CRATER - ARUSHA

 Home to over 120 species of mammal including the fabled Big Five, the Ngorongoro Conservation Area is one of the most sought after safari destinations in the world.
 It's a particularly good place to see the endangered black rhinoceros enjoying a lonely meal out on the grass plains, as well as a place to see large numbers of hippopotamus enjoying the cool water.

 From the comfort of your open-top vehicle, you'll be able to observe and photograph some of Africa's most recognisable faces.
 The crater is home to a large number of predators including lions, leopards, cheetahs, jackals, and hyenas, as well as a large population of wildebeest, zebras, antelope, cape buffalo, and more.
 It is truly one of Africa's premier safari destinations.